rser1911/rsbt/README.md

 You see?
 128 Mb of zeros "costs" 12K of file.

-And on the finished step we processing our file with *rsbt-post*, that read *magic* marks and represents file like normal created fs with data in files.
+And on the last step we process our file with *rsbt-post*, that reads *magic* marks and represents file like normal created fs with data in files.
 You can check this, if you mount *tmp/post/file* to some directory. (*"user_allow_other"* needed for access from root to *tmp/post/file*, see *Test* part).

 ```